Amheisern/BlackJackCS/README.md

         // 18.
 If the dealer's hand TotalValue > 21 show "PLAYER WINS"
         // 19.
 If the dealer's hand TotalValue is more than the player's hand TotalValue then show "DEALER WINS", else show "PLAYER WINS"
         // 20.
 If the value of the hands are even, show "DEALER WINS"

-Algorithm

-    Create a new deck PEDAC ^^^^ - Properties: A list of 52 cards Algorithm for making a list of 52 cards

-    Make a blank list of cards
-    Suits is a list of "Club", "Diamond", "Heart", or "Spade" Faces is a list of 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, or Ace
-    ```
-    Go through all of the suits one at a time and in order
-    {
-        Get the current suit
-        Go through all of the faces one a time and in order
-        {
-            Get the current face

-            With the current suit and the current face, make a new card
-            Add that card to the list of cards
-        Go to the card and loop again
-        }
-    Go to the next suit and loop again
-    }
-    ```

-    Ask the deck to make a new shuffled 52 cards

-    Create a player hand

-    Create a dealer hand

-    Ask the deck for a card and place it in the player hand

-    Ask the deck for a card and place it in the player hand

-    Ask the deck for a card and place it in the dealer hand

-    Ask the deck for a card and place it in the dealer hand

-    Show the player the cards in their hand and the TotalValue of their Hand

-    If they have BUSTED (hand TotalValue is > 21), then goto step 15

-    Ask the player if they want to HIT or STAND

-    If HIT
-        Ask the deck for a card and place it in the player hand, repeat step 10

-    If STAND then continue on

-    If the dealer's hand TotalValue is more than 21 then goto step 17

-    If the dealer's hand TotalValue is less than 17 Add a card to the dealer hand and go back to 14

-    Show the dealer's hand TotalValue

-    If the player's hand TotalValue > 21 show "DEALER WINS"

-    If the dealer's hand TotalValue > 21 show "PLAYER WINS"

-    If the dealer's hand TotalValue is more than the player's hand TotalValue then show "DEALER WINS", else show "PLAYER WINS"

-    If the value of the hands are even, show "DEALER WINS"

 ^^^^^^^^^^^^^^^^^^^^^^^^^^ instructors ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^